 At a distance of 8 km from Ahmedabad Junction, Sabarmati Ashram, also known as Gandhi Ashram is located in the Sabarmati suburb of Ahmedabad.
-Situated on the banks of the River Sabarmati, it is one of the prime places to visit in Ahmedabad.
+Situated on the banks of the River Sabarmati, it is one of the prime Ahmedabad places to visit.

 Formerly known as Satyagraha Ashram, the Sabarmati Ashram was established by Mahatma Gandhi in the year 1915 at the Kocharab Bungalow of Jivanlal Desai, a barrister friend of Gandhi.
-Later on it was shifted to the banks of Sabarmati River and then it came to be known as 'Sabarmati Ashram'.
+Later on, it was shifted to the banks of Sabarmati River and then it came to be known as 'Sabarmati Ashram'.
 This was one of the residences of Gandhi, who lived here with his wife, Kasturba Gandhi from 1917 to 1930 CE.

 The ashram was served as one of the main centers of the Indian freedom struggle.
 Gandhiji led the Dandi March or the Salt Satyagraha from this Ashram on 12th March 1930 and had taken a vow that he will not return to Sabarmati Ashram until India gained independence.
-In gratitude of the substantial impact Dandi March had on the Indian independence movement, the Indian government has recognized the Ashram as a national monument.
+In gratitude of the substantial impact, Dandi March had on the Indian independence movement, the Indian government has recognized the Ashram as a national monument.

 Timings: 8.30 AM to 6.30 PM